kubernetes-retired/service-catalog/docs/walkthrough.md

 default-token-3k61z   kubernetes.io/service-account-token   3         30m
 ```

-## Step 11 - Deprovisioning the Instance
+## Step 11 - Deprovisioning the ServiceInstance

 Now, we can deprovision the instance.
 To do this, we simply *delete* the
-`Instance` resource that we previously created:
+`ServiceInstance` resource that we previously created:

 ```console
 kubectl --context=service-catalog delete -n test-ns instances ups-instance
 ```

-## Step 12 - Deleting the Broker
+## Step 12 - Deleting the ServiceBroker

 Next, we should remove the broker server, and the services it offers, from the catalog.
 We can do
 so by simply deleting the broker: